May 15, 2014

-Calvin College Senior Design Team One, The Diesel Crew, is designing and prototyping a reactor system to convert waste cooking oil into biodiesel.
-Biodiesel has regained interest in the last decade as an alternative to petroldiesel, with rising fuel prices and an ever increasing push towards sustainability.
-The exploration of alternative fuel sources is a common interest of the members of The Diesel Crew, which has led to the selection of this project.
+Calvin College Senior Design Team One, The Diesel Crew, designed and prototyped a reactor system to convert waste cooking oil into biodiesel.
+Biodiesel has regained interest in the last decade as an alternative to petrol diesel, due to rising fuel prices and an ever increasing push towards sustainability.
+The members of the Diesel Crew have a common interest in exploration of alternative fuel sources and participation in a hands on project.
+With these shared desires, the team selected a biodiesel reactor system for this project.

 What is Biodiesel?